 What steps are needed to ensure a patient-centric approach to drug development and treatment?
 What are the major pain points for patients throughout the patient journey?
 (5) How can encouraging patient empowerment impact the patient journey?
 Is there a need for new or revised patient education materials?
 If yes, what are some key points to include?
 Are the patients receiving adequate support?
 Further, would it make sense to seek insights not only from HCPs but also straight from patients?

 I hope this list has given you some ideas for planning your online advisory board touchpoints in 2020.
 Our first Impetus Top 10 list was one of our most popular posts to date, and I will keep sharing these lists throughout the year.
-Next, keep an eye out for our top 10 tips for drafting effective questions for your online advisory board.
+Next, keep an eye out for our top 10 tips for optimizing your asynchronous virtual meetings.
 Be sure to also subscribe to our blog or follow us on LinkedIn to be among the first to receive more tips like these!

 In the meantime, feel free to reach out to discuss other important questions that you should be asking your advisors.